- Trekking

 If you have more questions, please check this article to reference equipment to pack or contact us.

-You are safe as long as you respect the culture, do not show affection in public, and dress decently(this won’t pose too much problem as you will be covered up in layers to stay warm).
+You are safe if you respect the culture, do not show affection in public, and dress decently(this won’t pose too much of a problem as you will be covered up in layers to stay warm).

 Here are some helpful articles: